In the Yards – AI and Breeding, Mortlake Victoria

 - Venue: Te Mania Angus - Sale Complex & Cattle Yards

 Te Mania Angus invites you to a day, In the Yards, for an interactive demonstration of the latest in Artificial Insemination and cattle yard technology.

-Tom Gubbins and Hamish McFarlane will talk about why FTAI is a more efficient method of AI for large scale herds.
+Tom Gubbins and Hamish McFarlane will talk about the Te Mania Angus breeding program and how FTAI (Fixed Time Artificial Insemination) is a more efficient method of AI for large scale herds.

 Te Mania Angus focuses on achieving a tight calving pattern, which provides streamlined management groups for growing out and assessing the progeny.